Our School

 NON-DISCRIMINATION POLICY – Policy # 6020

-St. James Catholic School, an elementary Catholic school in the Archdiocese of Denver, under the jurisdiction of Bishop Samuel Aquila and at the direction of Mr. Richard Thompson, the Secretary for Education and Superintendent of Catholic Schools, the Principal, Ms Carol Hovell-Genth and Fr,.
+St. James Catholic School, an elementary Catholic school in the Archdiocese of Denver, under the jurisdiction of Bishop Samuel Aquila and at the direction of Dr. Kemmery Hill, the Superintendent of Catholic Schools, the Principal Mr. Pedro Moncada, and Fr.
 Jesus Garcia, the Pastor of St. James Parish, attest that this school does not discriminate on the basis of race, gender, ethnic or national origin, disability, or age in the administration of its educational policies and programs, admission procedures, employment and personnel practices, financial aid program, or athletic and other school administered programs and activities.
 This policy is in compliance with the Civil Rights Act of 1964 and Title IX of 1972.

 Key Information about our school